Friday, 15 December 2023

 Emotional and relational value doesn't leave societal impact?
 People with spiritual passion shouldn't be seen as none impactful.
 Spiritual healing and life coaching for example.
 Seems pretty incredulous to me.

 Or have I got all this wrong in my head?
 To me these statements are down right dangerous, and again, come from the already rich, allegedly powerful and probably privileged backgrounds.
-I guess it depends on where you work and what position you hold, or where you want to work and the position you want to hold, that gets people the wealth they are looking for.
+This displays greedy and militant leadership in the style of Elon Musk.
+I confidently and unapologetically say that I am unable to work under someone that is leading with those values.
+We are in a climate where we must be vocal and and challenge such values.
+It depends on where you work and what position you hold, or where you want to work and the position you want to hold, that gets people the wealth they are looking for.
 It's easy to spout out motivation and productivity principles from people already at the 'top', when in fact they may not have adhered to their own advice but been served it on a plate, or been far too easy to influence others.
 Anyway, all of this encourages more greed and capitalism in people, which will ultimately lead to more characters like the rich and corrupted.
 Whilst empathy for the planet and personal wellbeing is being depleted.
 We should educate people to be rich in life experience, wholeness/happiness and leaving a positive imprint, not just to be rich and superior to others through fakeness and consumerism.
 I also believe that being abundant in money doesn't bring you happiness, but the meaningful things you spend it on or choose not to spend it on, and whom with.
 As often celebrities say it is very lonely at the top - not a good sell to me.
 To me, obtaining richness in life can be achieved by deeply making connects with others and the natural world, travelling and seeing other cultures and lifestyles, and immersing yourself in them.
 A benefit when I see such things it makes me react like this, grounding and confirming my values and principles - so that's my positive spin on this reaction.
-I'm not in favour of money chasing and doing the whole rat race thing, but we all subscribe to it somewhat.
+I'm not in favor of money chasing and doing the whole rat race thing, but we all subscribe to it somewhat.
 Especially when you feel you know what you might be 'worth' according to organisation's pay scales.
 However, it is important to have regular and adequate income given today's ever increasing cost of living, which is mostly due to greedy people and businesses.
 For me, I am interested in and committed to personal and professional growth, and being successful in making a positive and impactful difference in the work I do.
 And if that results in a bit of incremental progression, I think that's healthy, as it's natural to me not forced.
 We all need to enjoy life as it goes, it should not be about take and greed.
 But yes this is how our country works and pretty much the whole world.
-All bout financial gain and status.
+All about financial gain and status.
 You could spend most of your life chasing a job that you may not get, then die the next day.
-It could be quite the waste to discount other aspects of your life in favour of only chasing money.
+It could be quite the waste to discount other aspects of your life in favor of only chasing money.
 But I get that rapid personal/business succession may lead to rapid innovations.
 Though surely everyone racing and fighting each other for the above, will push quality of business/service, economy and healthcare further down?

 Yes I wanted to make something of myself and have a good salary, as I mentioned in my blog post 'What working class means to me'.
 I am guided by the principle that as long as you can do what you like to do in life, it doesn't matter how much you get.
 Complemented by other sayings that, 'it doesn't matter how much you earn, but how much you spend' and 'we all come to this earth plane with nothing, and we leave with nothing, and then at some point we must learn the act of letting go'.
 But I know my spiritual boundaries and know being consumed by richness is something I am not and will not be driven by.
 And because of my working class back ground I have a strong instinct to provide security and financial stability.
 Both when I was single and living alone to being married.
 Which links to my personal saying by not living beyond my means.
+Yes I did strive for more, but it was both personal and professional goals and ensuring stability through a decent salary.
 It's ok to change your lifestyle after getting a promotion, but it worked excellently for me (so far) by not jumping on that bandwagon; no upsizing to downsize later etc. And enjoy work progression in mean time.
 That's what my aim is and was, natural progression with no desire to get straight to the pseudo pinnacle.
 Like Gary said, I can be successful and still be working class.
 In personal life I haven't changed the way I live.
 I'm still the original Barnsley me at the core.
 However, it does feel like the world is driven by the man to get you to spend all the time (always offers (when they might not be), a marketing narrative of why I supposedly need something or to panic purchase), even if the products are good and enrich your life as well as the wider economy.
 Again I am glad that I know when my needs are met and when I need to get things, rather than keep playing to businesses needs.

 Forever to me means me, my husband, my cats, my home, comfort, health, and my family and friends.
 Whilst I understand some are solo in life, that should be some sort of vision or hope.
 We need more love and feel-good vibes in the world.
 Though nowadays, I think you have to make that an inner and close circle thing.